-As with most of the Tomb Raider artefacts I’ve written about over the years, the in-game mask has a real-life counterpart that it was modelled after: in this case, it’s a near-perfect replica of the Calakmul Mask.
+As with most of the Tomb Raider artefacts I’ve written about over the years, this jade burial mask has a real-life counterpart that it was modelled after: in this case, it’s a near-perfect replica of the Calakmul Mask.

 The Calakmul Mask was discovered in 1984 and was one of the many jade artefacts found by William J. Folan’s excavation team at the Calakmul archaeological site in Campeche, Mexico.
 Located deep within the jungles of the Petén Basin, Calakmul was once the seat of the so-called Snake Kingdom, whose settlements were marked with an emblem glyph of a snake’s head.
 At the heights of its power, Calakmul was one of the largest cities in the Maya lowlands – home to around 50,000 inhabitants – and administered a sizeable domain, which stretched across the south-eastern Mexican state of Campeche.

-The four petals represent the four cardinal directions and the four directional winds but it’s the centre point (represented by the two smaller concentric circles) that demands some further attention.
-These points of centrality were thought to be a nexus of sorts between the three cosmic realms – the sky, earth, and the underworld – and were seen as a place of transition and transformation.
+The four petals represent the four cardinal directions and the four directional winds.
+But it’s the centre point, represented by the two smaller concentric circles, that demands some further attention.
+These points of centrality were thought to be a nexus of sorts between the three cosmic realms – the sky, earth, and the underworld.
+They were seen as a place of transition and transformation.
 Everything – natural or supernatural – converged on these central points.
 It was here that the deceased ruler could cross into the supernatural world and be reborn.
-These ear-flares were, therefore, miniature versions of the Maya cosmos and by wearing them, the late ruler could be in continuous contact with the gods.
+These ear-flares were miniature versions of the Maya cosmos and by wearing them, the late ruler could be in continuous contact with the gods.

 And, finally, let’s cast our eye to the headdress of the mask.
 The arch and aperture are meant to represent the entrance to a cave and for those who aren’t familiar with the sacred landscape of the Maya, caves were thought to be entrances to the Maya underworld.
 Caves were viewed as portals between the realms of the living and the dead and, thus, came to be associated with both life and death, creation and decay.
 Likewise, the mask’s open mouth is another metaphor for this sacred threshold.

 The two jade “sprouts” growing inside the “cave” represent primordial maize grains.
-The Maya believed that humans were created from maize dough (inside a cave, no less) and that these maize grains were the origin of agriculture.
+The Maya believed that humans were created from maize dough inside a cave and that these maize grains were the origin of agriculture.
 Not only do these two jade maize sprouts reference Maya origin myths, they also represent fertility, life, and the continuity of existence.
 In a sense, the growth of these maize seeds represent the desire for the rebirth and everlasting existence of the mask wearer, which seems to be a recurring theme where this mask is concerned.

 Just like the jade it was crafted from, the Calakmul Mask’s aesthetic appeal and legacy has stood the test of time.
 Its striking visage has become the face of Campeche’s archaeological heritage worldwide, having spent the better part of a decade on tour and being exhibited in museums across the world.
 These days, the mask can be found on permanent exhibit in Room 4 of the Museum of Maya Architecture in Campeche, where it continues to captivate and inspire those who gaze upon its verdant splendour.